Save Places from TikTok Travel Videos: 5 Apps That Actually Work (2026)

 - Visually-only places (creator shows but doesn't say) sometimes get missed

 Best for: Anyone who saves TikTok travel videos faster than they could ever rewatch them.
 If your bookmarked folder is a graveyard of "I'll get to it" videos, this is the app that actually unblocks them.
-Nothing else on this list pulls 8+ places from a single TikTok in seconds.
+Nothing else here gets you from one TikTok to a clean, private, mapped list this quickly.

-- Social feed is fun if you follow travel creators
+- Social feed if you follow travel creators

-GoPlaces is interesting: when you save a TikTok that's about one specific place — say, a single restaurant review — it'll fetch hours, ratings, photos, and nearby alternatives.
-When this works, it's actually quite nice.
+GoPlaces is interesting: when you save a TikTok that's about one specific place, say, a single restaurant review, it'll try to fetch hours, ratings, photos, and nearby alternatives.
+When it works, it can be handy.
 The problem is most travel TikToks aren't about one place.
 They're about 5 or 10 or 20 places.
 GoPlaces handles those by saving just the video and shrugging.
-So it's a good fit for a narrower slice of TikToks than you might expect.
+So it's a fit for a much narrower slice of TikToks than you might expect.

 - Auto-enrichment with hours, ratings, and nearby spots when it works